Controlled Switching of Bose-Einstein Condensation in a Mixture of Two Species of Polaritons: DISCUSSION

 \section{DISCUSSION}

-Although the UP state is disfavored for condensation because it is not the ground state, if the populations in the UP and LP states are comparable due to thermal occupation, and the UP state has lighter effective mass, the quantum degeneracy of the UP state can be greater than that of the LP, allowing condensation to appear there first.
+Although the UP state is disfavored for condensation because it is not the ground state, if the conversion between the populations of the UP and LP states is slow, and the UP state has lighter effective mass, the quantum degeneracy of the UP state can be greater than that of the LP, allowing condensation to appear there first.